tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 - If it is unable to negotiate TLS 1.3 or greater, it MUST abort the connection with a "handshake_failure" alert.

-- If the EncryptedSNI.label value does not correspond to any known SNI encryption key, it MUST abort the connection with an "illegal_parameter" alert.
+- If the EncryptedSNI.record_digest value does not match the cryptographic hash of any known ENSIKeys structure, it MUST abort the connection with an "illegal_parameter" alert.
+This is necessary to prevent downgrade attacks.
   [[OPEN ISSUE: We looked at ignoring the extension but concluded this was better.]]

-- If the EncryptedSNI.record_digest value does not match the cryptographic hash of the associated ENSIKeys structure, it MUST abort the connection with an "illegal_parameter" alert.
-This is necessary to prevent downgrade attacks.

 - If more than one KeyShareEntry has been provided, or if that share's group does not match that for the SNI encryption key, it MUST abort